Zavy86/docker-course/topics/02-training-environment/README.md

 > - desktop
 > - cli

-Let’s take a step back.
+Let's take a step back.
 What is Docker and how does it work?

 When we talk about "installing Docker", we essentially mean installing the **Docker Engine** (the core service) and the **Docker CLI** (the command-line interface).
 These are the two minimal components that make up Docker.